nishanths/iterators.js/README.md

 # Install

-iterators.js is available on [npm]().
+iterators.js is available on [npm](https://www.npmjs.com/package/iterators.js).
 Installing is simple.
-Simply add it to your project by running:
+Simply add it to your project (and package.json) by running:

 ````bash
 $ npm install --save iterators.js